hendrtd/comp-2210/docs/modules/m4/assign/description/linked-set.md

 number of elements in S. For example, if S = {A,B,C}, then P(S) = {∅, {A},
 {B}, {C}, {A,B}, {B,C}, {A,C}, {A,B,C}}.
 (Note that the empty set ∅ is a
 member of every set.)
 The `powersetIterator` method returns an `Iterator` over the elements in the power set of this set.
-The iterator makes to guarantees regarding the order in which the elements of P(S) will be returned.
+The iterator makes no guarantees regarding the order in which the elements of P(S) will be returned.
 The associated time complexities are as follows: `powerSetIterator()`: *O(N)*;
 `hasNext()`: *O(1)*; `next()`: *O(N)*; required space: *O(N)*, where *N* is